moersito/adata/README.md

 #### Commercial license

-If you want to use lightGallery to develop commercial sites, themes, projects, and applications, the Commercial license is the appropriate license.
+If you want to use `Adata - Modern &amp; Minimal Multipurpose Bootstrap Admin Dashboard` to develop commercial sites, themes, projects, and applications, the Commercial license is the appropriate license.
 With this option, your source code is kept proprietary.